-Visit the Gambling Help Online national website to find out more about free counselling, information and email service available to anyone seeking support for a gambling concern in a confidential environment 24 hours a day, seven days a week.
+Visit the Gambling Help Online national website to find out more about free counselling, information and an email service available to anyone seeking support for a gambling concern in a confidential environment 24 hours a day, 7 days a week.

 You can get immediate assistance by calling the National Helpline for Problem Gambling on 1800 858 858 for free, professional and confidential support 24 hours a day, 7 days a week.